element-hq/element-desktop/docs/windows-requirements.md

 - [Python 3](https://www.python.org/downloads/)
 - [Strawberry Perl](https://strawberryperl.com/)
 - [Rust](https://rustup.rs/)
-- [Visual Studio](https://visualstudio.microsoft.com/downloads/) with the following packages
+- [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) with the following configuration:
+  - On the Workloads tab:
+    - Desktop & Mobile -> C++ build tools
+  - On the Individual components tab:
-  - MSVC VS 2019 C++
+    - MSVC VS 2019 C++ build tools
-  - Windows 10 SDK
+    - Windows 10 SDK (latest version available)
-  - C++ Clang tools
+    - C++ CMake tools for Windows

 Once installed make sure all those utilities are accessible in your `PATH`.
 In order to load all the C++ utilities installed by Visual Studio you can run the following in a terminal window.